 |

-- The number of retries, where the minimum value is 0 (no retries allowed) and maximum is 5.
+The minimum number of retries is 0 and the maximum is 5.

 |